mattrips/scratchPad/Protocol Conformance.md

 ### Immutable

-Once established in a program, a protocol conformance cannot be altered by operation of the program.  [except for imports…]
+Once established in a program, a protocol conformance cannot be altered by operation of the program.  [except for imports…]  Does not depend upon how used...

 ### Sourcing of Implementations